vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/custom-function-editor-documentation.md

 `LogicalType` values are represented by symbols `jp.JSONPathLogicalTrue` and `jp.JSONPathLogicalFalse`.

-`NodesType` values corresponds to a class `jp.JSONPathNodeList`.
+`NodesType` values correspond to the class `jp.JSONPathNodeList`.

 ### Error reporting

-Function always needs to return some valid JSONPath value and should't throw errors, but users can be notified with a warning.
+The function always needs to return some valid JSONPath value and shouldn't throw errors, but users can be notified with a warning.
 Functions `context.reportWarning(message: string)` and `context.reportParameterWarning(parameterIndex: number, message: string)` are used for this purpose.

 ### Full API reference

-Following symbols and classes are available to the function in a `jp` parameter, e.g.: `jp.JSONPathNodeList`.
-Current function context value is available in a parameter `context`.
+The following symbols and classes are available to the function via the `jp` parameter, e.g.: `jp.JSONPathNodeList`.
+The function current context value is available via the `context` parameter.

 ```typescript
 interface JSONPathFunctionContext {